TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/javascript/how-to-implement-the-solution.md

 FizzBuzz is quite a simple program.
 In line 1 the `fizzbuzz` function gets declared.
 It takes a parameter `num` that determines how far the program should count.
 The counting logic takes place in a for-loop in line 2.
-It starts counting at 1, increases the counter `ì` by 1 in every iteration and stops once it reaches `num`.
+It starts counting at 1, increases the counter `Ã¬` by 1 in every iteration and stops once it reaches `num`.

 To understand the main logic of this programm you need to know